Cluster algebras arising from cluster tubes: Preliminaries

 From the definition, any cluster tilting object is maximal rigid, but the converse is not true.
-It was proved in [BMV] that the cluster tube $\C_n$ has no cluster tilting objects, but maximal rigid objects.
-See [BIKR] for more examples. $2-$CY triangulated categories with cluster tilting objects is important for the categorification of cluster algebras of skew-symmetric matrices, see the survey [K2] and the references there.
+It was proved in \cite{BMV} that the cluster tube $\C_n$ of rank $n$ ($n>1$) has no cluster tilting objects, but maximal rigid objects.
+See \cite{BIKR} for more such examples.
+The $2-$Calabi-Yau triangulated categories with cluster tilting objects are important for the categorification of cluster algebras of skew-symmetric matrices, see the survey \cite{Ke2,Re} and the references there.